 The macroscopic appearance depends both on location and on whether or not the MPNST has arisen from an underlying pre-existing tumor.
 They are often large (>5 cm) at diagnosis, and may demonstrate local infiltration into surrounding tissues 8,9.
 It is common to identify areas of necrosis and hemorrhage 8.

 The microscopic appearance of MPNSTs is heterogeneous, varying in cellularity and growth pattern, generally including tightly packed spindle cells arranged in either a herringbone or interwoven fasciculated pattern 8.

 Immunohistochemistry reflects their neurogenic origin, with the following immunoreactivity 8:

-A number of histological variants are recognised 8:
+A number of histological variants are recognized 8:

-Imaging criteria are generally considered unreliable in differentiating from a more benign neurofibroma or schwannoma 4.
-However, general rules favouring a MPNST include:
+Imaging criteria are generally considered unreliable in differentiating from a more benign neurofibroma or schwannoma 4 and there are no features to differentiate MPNST from other sarcomas 9.
+However, general rules favoring an MPNST include ref:

-- heterogeneous signal on T1 (if present) may useful in differentiating from a neurofibroma 3
+heterogeneous T1 signal (if present) may useful in differentiating from a neurofibroma 3

 Treatment and prognosis

-It is an aggressive tumor that carries a poor prognosis, with 20-25% of patients developing metastases 8.
-Poor prognostic factors include 8:
+MPNST are aggressive tumors that carry a poor prognosis, with 20-25% of patients developing metastases 8.
+Overall 5-year survival for sporadic tumors is 65% 8.
+Poor prognostic factors include 8,9: